stinb/plugins/Solutions/git/README.md

 # Dates

 Calendar architectures can be absolute (Year/Month) or relative (Today, This Week, and so on).
-There are four calendar architecture plugins:

-- Absolute from the last modified date [arch_modified.upy](https://github.com/stinb/plugins/blob/main/Solutions/git/arch_modified.upy)
-- Relative from the last modified date [arch_modified_rel.upy](https://github.com/stinb/plugins/blob/main/Solutions/git/arch_modified_rel.upy)
-- Absolute from the earliest date [arch_created.upy](https://github.com/stinb/plugins/blob/main/Solutions/git/arch_created.upy)
-- Relative from the earliest date [arch_created_rel.upy](https://github.com/stinb/plugins/blob/main/Solutions/git/arch_created_rel.upy)
+They can be created from the most recent Git commit or the earliest commit.
+There is one plugin [arch_date.upy](https://github.com/stinb/plugins/blob/main/Solutions/git/arch_date.upy) that uses options to provide all four variants.

 There is also an architecture plugin based on activity: [arch_stability.upy](https://github.com/stinb/plugins/blob/main/Solutions/git/arch_stability.upy).
 Files that have been modified at least twice in the past month (=past 30 days) are "Active".
 If an active file was also active in the previous month, then it is "Recurrently Active".
 All other files are "Stable".
 [3]